illuminatisx/r4n-wiki/monuments/launch-site.md

 - **Quick Looting**: Have a planned route and don't linger too long
 - **Escape Routes**: Plan multiple paths to leave the monument quickly
 - **Time Management**: Dawn/dusk runs offer better visibility for you while making it harder for snipers
-- **Bradley Timing**: The Bradley respawns approximately 30 minutes after being destroyed
+- **Bradley Timing**: The Bradley respawns approximately 1 hour after being destroyed
 - **Partner System**: Bring a friend to watch your back while looting
 - **Stash Strategy**: Consider hiding a stash with backup gear nearby in case you die